Refeeding and Mental Health Symptoms: Why You Feel Worse Before You Feel Better in Eating Disorder Recovery

 • Dietitians

-• Family support
+• School support

 5. Stay Consistent With Nutrition

-Irregular eating can worsen emotional instability.
+Irregular eating can worsen emotional instability and keep the body in a stress state.

 When to Seek Professional Support